sonic-net/SONiC/doc/vxlan/Vxlan_hld.md

 ; field                               = value
 VXLAN_TUNNEL                          = tunnel_name                   ; refers to the Vxlan tunnel name
 VNI                                   = DIGITS                        ; 1 to 16 million VNI values
-PEER_LIST                             = \*vnet_name                   ; vnet names seperate by ","
+SCOPE                                 = Vnet Scope                    ; Whether to use default or non-default VRF PEER_LIST                             = \*vnet_name                   ; vnet names seperate by ","
                                                                              (empty indicates no peering)
 ```